 Geoplugin's screenshot of naming the rule and finishing the IP blocking

 Voila!
-You have successfully blocked an IP address on your Windows.
-But how to block an IP address on Mac?
+This is how to blacklist an IP manually on Windows using built-in firewall rules.
+But how do you block an IP address on a Mac?
 We are about to find that out.

 Just like we created a rule to block IP addresses on Windows, we will do the same on Mac.
 The only difference is we will create a rule on Mac using the terminal(command prompt) and some lines of code.